krumbunny/glazemixup.com/src/manual/background/index.md

 In a nutshell, for a given glaze, Mixup goes through the ingredients, tallies up what kind oxides are present, and gives you the summary analysis.

-The main thing is to learn what [role each oxide plays](/manual/background/oxides).
+The main thing to learn is what [role each oxide plays](/manual/background/oxides).
-Some oxides like silica and alumina are always present, familiar parts of any glaze.
+Some oxides like silica and alumina are always present and are familiar parts of any glaze.
 There's always some flux oxides, but which fluxes and how much flux varies between glazes.
 Other oxides are optional and give a glaze its color and character.